Parents and Carers

 All staff are strictly bound by PAC Safeguarding and Child Protection procedures.

-Supporting your child
+Supporting your child in therapy

 One of the most helpful factors in the progress of therapy is the support for therapy in the young person’s home environment.
 You can support your child while they are attending PAC by demonstrating an understanding that therapy is normal and useful.
 Some young people may want to talk about their sessions while others may wish to keep it private.
 Please let your child decide for themselves if they want to share anything by letting them know you are there for them if they want to talk but by avoiding asking direct questions about what they said and did.
 We recognise that parents might be anxious to know what is being said in session but by respecting your child’s privacy you are showing that you trust them.